Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

 - Permeate: (verb) To spread or flow through; permeate.
 Example: The smell of smoke permeated the entire house.
 - Prevalent: (adjective) Widespread; common.
 Example: The prevailing opinion in the room was that the plan was flawed.
 - Substantiate: (verb) To support with evidence; to prove.
 Example: He was able to substantiate his claim with documents.

+## 2023/03/26
+- use is the acting of use something
+- When should I use one and when should I use the other?
+- Pervasive: present or spread throughout
+- Pursue: to follow something with the intention of achieving it
+- **Surmise**: to form an opinion or conclusion without having complete information

+- example:
+    - This feeling of hopelessness was pervasive throughout the town
+    - She pursued her dream of becoming a doctor
+    - I surmised that he was not interested in the job
+    - They surmised, the pancreas produced something that prevented diabetes.